bklnnet/puppet/README.md

 ```

 Yeah man, you read that right, bring the fortunes back...
 I miss slackware :-)
-Oh and also a my private alias ws (as in "wassup?") it simple shows you who/what is connected and who/what is listening, comes handy just two keystrokes, got inspired by ll from redhat :-)
+Oh, and also a my private alias ws (as in "wassup?") it simply shows you who/what is connected and who/what is listening, comes handy just two keystrokes, got inspired by ll from redhat :-)